CorvetteCole/GotoSleep/README.md

 ## Next Major Version Features (not confirmed):
+- Refactor settingsFragment code (things are called way more often than they need to be)

+- General performance optimizations

--Animate stars to gently blink
+- Animate stars to gently blink

 - Animate moon and stars to fade away as the sun rises